deployphp/docs/tasks.md

 ### Only on

-You can specify on which server ro run task with `onlyOn` method:
+You can specify on which server to run task with `onlyOn` method:

 ``` php
 task('test', function () {